Blueprint – making photosensitive paper

 The sensitization should be done in a place with low ultraviolet light, indoors in a not too sunny area is usually fine.
 Blinds or curtains are closed and every kitchen, every classroom and certainly every darkroom is suitable.

 Mix an equal volume of both solutions, for example 10 ml of both.
 Apply this new solution to the paper or fabric to be photosensitive.
 You can do this with a sponge, cloth, brush, whatever you want.
 However, do not use brushes or other items with metal parts, these can adversely affect the process.
 Then allow the photosensitive material to dry.
 This should preferably be done in a dark room, for example in the attic, or in a closet.
 When it is dry it can be used.
 It can be used wet, but it is more likely to run through and the sensitivity is less.
-The sensitized paper is yellow-green in colour.
+The sensitized paper is yellow-green to blue in colour.